RivaD2/personal/Udemy-react-with-redux/blog/README.md

 - React-redux
 - Redux
 - JSON Placeholder API `jsonplaceholder.typicode.com/`
-- Lodash to understand how memoization works with user requests
+- Lodash to understand how memoization works with user requests and how to chain methods

 **Result:**